Kenya, Tanzania, Uganda, Zambia.

 Participants who successfully complete all scheduled parts will be awarded a Certificate of completion of training.

-Closing date for applications is December 31, 2020.
-Application shall be made electronically, via the link below and it should include a recent photograph, all required information and documents, and an outline of the Change Project aiming at improving the delivery of critical services in an equitable and inclusive way.
-The change projects must be described in the application and include the following at a minimum:
+Closing date for applications is August 31, 2021.
+Application shall be made electronically, via link here below and include a recent photograph and all required information and documents.
+An outline of the Change Process aiming at developing gender equality in your municipality or district and to contribute to equitable and inclusive lives for all citizens.

 The application page contains details of what to include with your application.
-After an initial selection, the chosen teams will be invited for an interview, after which the final round of selection will take place.
+After an initial selection, a few chosen candidates will be invited for the interview, after which the final round of selection will take place.

 ICLD operates anti-discrimination policy and all training courses are open to anyone despite the physical ability.
 If you have some physical disability, please let us know so we can solve all the practical issues that may arise.

 The activities in the programme will be carried out on-site or digitally.
-If the situation occurs that we are forced to postpone workshops due to unforeseen situations, we (at the ICLD) will suggest new dates when many participants can participate.
+If the situation occurs that we are forced to postpone workshops due to unforeseen situations, ICLD will suggest new dates when the majority of participants can participate.
 If no dates are possible, ICLD will consider carrying out the workshop digitally.